GPUOpen-Tools/radeon_memory_visualizer/documentation/source/carousel.rst

 .. image:: media/snapshot/carousel_resource_types.png

 The **Virtual memory** shows how much memory has resources bound to it.
-Unbound memory is effectively usused so should be minimized as much as possible.
+Unbound memory is effectively unused so should be minimized as much as possible.
 Sometimes due to alignment issues this is not possible but if there is a lot of unbound memory, this will be seen in the *Allocation overview* pane for each allocation.